(I may earn a small commission on the products linked to in this post.)

 Do you have dust mite bites?
 If so, you’ve come to the right place.
-Many people aren’t sure why they have dust mite bites while in bed.
+Many people aren’t sure why they get dust mite bites while in bed.

 There are specific things to look for which will help identify the culprit.

 The quick answer: Dust mites do not bite.
 If you have bites on your body it’s most likely from bed bugs, mosquitos, or a spider!
 Dust mites cause rashes.
 Depending on the cause of your “bite”, there are a few different actions to take.

-I had this same problem for years and couldn’t figure out what was irritating my skin.
+I had this problem for years and couldn’t figure out what was irritating my skin.
 Finally, I determined what it was.

 Below we’ll discuss the ins and outs of dust mites (as well as bed bugs) and clear up some common misconceptions.

 A few years ago I was diagnosed with dust mite allergy after years of symptoms that I didn’t understand (15 years to be exact).
 I walked around each day feeling fatigued and wondering where my rashes were coming from (or were they bites?).

 After visiting an allergist, I learned I had typical dust mite allergy symptoms.
 My symptoms included: